 At this time, all programs will be offered through virtual platforms.

-The Newcomer Business Bootcamp will provide a comprehensive, two-week orientation available to international newcomer women who have been in Canada no longer then 5 years that are interested in starting a business in Kingston and surrounding region.
-The purpose of the program is to support women newcomers in starting their own business, strengthening their entrepreneurial skill set, and supporting them in the launch of their business.
-Bootcamps will be delivered twice a year by Chela Breckon, With Chela Inc. in partnership with Kingston Economic Development.
+The goal of the Hire Yourself program is to bring like-minded women together who have diverse international skills and want to learn how to open a business in Canada.
+This program will provide a personalized and fun, two-week orientation available to women new to Canada less than 10 years who are interested in starting a business in Kingston and the surrounding area.
+The purpose of the program is to support women new to Canada in starting their own business, learning to become an entrepreneur, and supporting each other in the launch of their business.
+The two-week in-person program will be delivered twice a year by Chéla Breckon, founder of With Chéla Inc. in partnership with Kingston Economic Development.

 Intake 1: Closed